List of Law & Order: Special Victims Unit characters: Alexandra Cabot

 ADA Alexandra Cabot first appears in the season 2 premiere episode "Wrong Is Right", when she is assigned by the DA and Police Commissioner to work with SVU as their permanent ADA.
 She serves as SVU's ADA until the fourth episode of season 5, in which she survives an assassination attempt by a drug cartel's hitman and subsequently enters the Witness Protection Program.
 In the season 6 episode "Ghost", she returned to testify against her assassin, but quickly disappears back into Witness Protection after the trial.

-She appeared in the 2006 short-lived Law & Order spinoff Conviction as Bureau Chief of the homicide unit.
+She appears in the 2006 short-lived Law & Order spinoff Conviction as Bureau Chief of the homicide unit.
 In season 10, she makes a surprise return to SVU as the temporary ADA, replacing ADA Greylek, for six episodes, starting with the episode "Lead".
 Although Cabot was absent for the first four episodes of season 11, she becomes their permanent ADA in the fifth episode ("Hardwired") after EADA Sonya Paxton entered court-ordered alcohol rehab.
 She left SVU in the season 11 episode "Witness" to work for the International Criminal Court to seek justice for rape victims in the Congo.
 She later returned in the season 13 premiere "Scorched Earth", in which Cabot is the lead prosecutor in a rape case against a man who is the favorite to become Italy's next prime minister.
 She is the prosecutor in seven episodes, sharing the ADA duties with Casey Novak and Bureau Chief Mike Cutter.
 Cabot's last episode of season 13 was "Learning Curve" in which she is aiding in the investigation of a school molestation scandal.